 Samsung Galaxy A52: Everything you need to know about Samsung’s latest mid-rangers

-Samsung just concluded its second-biggest launch event of 2021 and lifted the covers off three new Galaxy A series devices — the Galaxy A52, Galaxy A52 5G, and the Galaxy A72.
+Samsung lifted the covers off three new Galaxy A series devices — the Galaxy A52, Galaxy A52 5G, and the Galaxy A72 — earlier this year.
 The new mid-range phones offer significant upgrades over their predecessors in almost all aspects, right from their design to their specifications.
 In case you missed our previous coverage of the devices, here’s everything you need to know about the Galaxy A52 and the Galaxy A52 5G:

 Samsung Galaxy A52: Specifications